matthewtberry/rapidjson/doc/tutorial.md

 Note that, when `operator[](const char*)` cannot find the member, it will fail an assertion.

 If we are unsure whether a member exists, we need to call `HasMember()` before calling `operator[](const char*)`.
-However, this incurs two lookup.
+However, this incurs two lookups.
 A better way is to call `FindMember()`, which can check the existence of member and obtain its value at once:

 ~~~~~~~~~~cpp
 Value::ConstMemberIterator itr = document.FindMember("hello");